Frequently Asked Questions

 ICDL which stands for International Certification of Digital Literacy, is the new name for the ECDL programme.

-– The ECDL Standard programme is being replaced by 2 similar programme streams: ICDL Workforce and ICDL Tech.
+– The ECDL Standard programme was replaced by 2 similar programme streams: ICDL Workforce and ICDL Tech.
 Candidates can choose to follow the ICDL Workforce or the ICDL Tech programme.
 Each of these programmes consist of five (5) compulsory and two (2) optional modules.

 – The titles of these modules have changed as follows:

 - ECDL Word processing is now known ICDL Documents